Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 [*] Character Pool now saves Appearance Store - individual unit appearance for each armor.
 [*] It's now possible to pre-customize appearance of Character Pool units for each armor by equipping said armor on the new Loadout screen.
 Weapons can also be previewed in Character Pool.
 [*] "Dormant" character pool units that do not appear in the campaign are now allowed.
 [*] Appearance validation is now turned off in debug game mode, and can be also turned off in normal game mode.
-Appearance validation is the game attempting to correct the appearance of Character Pool units if their cosmetic body parts became missing, typically because you have deactivated cosmetic mods with those body parts.
-Disabling validation allows temporarily disabling cosmetic mods without losing the customized appearance of your entire Character Pool.
+Appearance validation is the game attempting to correct the appearance of Character Pool units if their cosmetic body parts become missing, typically because cosmetic mods with those body parts have been deactivated.
+Disabling validation allows temporarily disabling cosmetic mods without losing the customized appearance of your Character Pool.
 If appearance validation is currently disabled, a new button is added to soldier customization screen to perform it manually for specific soldiers.
 [*] Individual Character Pool units can be converted to Uniforms.
 Uniforms are grouped separately on the Manage Appearance screen, and may be applied to soldiers manually or automatically.[list]

 [h1]Automated Uniform Manager[/h1]